G2mcab/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

 21-reverse reverse its input